top of page

 I wouldn't say that there's anything "just" to being a mother.
 Period, ever, full stop.
 But I know what my heart meant when she spoke to my silence and my helplessness, my permanent state of I-have-no-idea-what-to-do-and-this-is-the-most-important-thing-I-will-ever-do.
 She meant that I would need to serve as priestess to my son's becoming and it would require everything I had ever been taught.

-In Priestess Mother, I want to articulate what aspects of motherhood are actually priestess arts (that you're already instinctually practicing) and why it matters to acknowledge that.
-I will keep it potent and simple by focusing on three of the arts held by HER Mystery School that I think are most relevant and supportive to the hard, holy, unparalleled role of Mother.
+In Priestess Mother, I articulated what aspects of motherhood are actually priestess arts (that you're already instinctually practicing) and why it matters to acknowledge that.
+I kept it potent and simple by focusing on three of the arts held by HER Mystery School that I think are most relevant and supportive to the hard, holy, unparalleled role of Mother.

-We'll start with an hour and a half of teaching time - First, we will honor motherhood with curated sensibilities from the deep feminine wisdom stream.
-Second, we will turn these sensibilities into practical support through applied practices and reflection into your very specific journey of motherhood.
+We started with an hour and a half of teaching time - First, we honored motherhood with curated sensibilities from the deep feminine wisdom stream.
+Second, we turned these sensibilities into practical support through applied practices and reflection into your very specific journey of motherhood.

-After that, we will be blessed to spend another hour and a half with my dear friend and exceptional teen/parent whisperer Kelly Tisdel.
+After that, we were blessed to spend another hour and a half with my dear friend and exceptional teen/parent whisperer Kelly Tisdel.
 Kelly was with me throughout my son's journey, as his teacher, then outdoor guide, rite of passage keeper, and soul seer.
 She was a pivotal mentor for both of us and I want you all to have some of her too!
-For our first hour she and I will be in interview/conversation and then we will open up the last half hour for more interactive conversation with all of you.
+For our first hour she and I were in interview/conversation and then we opened up the last half hour for more interactive conversation with all of you.

 With Special Guest Kelly Tisdel